 At the same time, it’s more likely that part-time employees and interns won’t be earning as much discretionary income that they can use to make investments in their 401(k).
 According to the United States Department of Labor, “interns in the for-profit private sector who qualify as employees rather than trainees typically must be paid at least the minimum wage and overtime compensation for hours worked over forty in a workweek.”
 While most interns are being paid for their time, the amount they can contribute to their retirement may be minimal after deducting standard living expenses.

-It’s the same situation for a part-time worker—depending on their position and the number of hours they work they may or may not have discretionary income to invest.
+The same goes for part-time workers.
+Depending on their position and the number of hours they work, they may or may not have discretionary income to invest.
 Even when provided with an option to invest in the 401(k) plan, they may not have the ability to take advantage of the benefit.
 Some people also argue that minimum-wage workers who are offered 401(k) plans may be more likely to withdraw the cash to meet immediate financial needs, and would be required to pay tax penalties due to the early withdrawal.

 Employers can support employees regarding these issues in a few ways:

-Offer financial literacy training and resources to help employees learn how they can budget and save for their retirement
+Offer financial literacy training and resources to help employees learn how they can budget and save for their retirement.
+Even helping employees understand the basics of 401(k) plans can be beneficial, from vesting and salary deferrals to the new rules around contribution limits.

 Provide a company 401(k) match so that employees don’t have to contribute out of their own paychecks.
 This is a good way to “raise” employees’ pay thanks to tax savings, while also being cost-effective for the company due to tax deductions.